 Dynamic Ho Chi Minh City.

 On arrival at the Tan Son Nhat International Airport, you will be greeted and escorted to your hotel.
-At 19:00, join your Travelling Concierge for a night to remember as you witness traditional dance performances at the Art Salon Saigon, followed by a Welcome Dinner set in a sophisticated atmosphere.
+At 19:00, join your Travelling Concierge for a night to remember at the Art Salon Saigon, where you will enjoy a Welcome Dinner set in a sophisticated atmosphere and accompanied by live music.
 (DW)

 Marvels Of Saigon.